yashmvora/Equation-Solver/README.md

 - (x-1)(x-3)(x+2)

+Input Conditions:
+- no '/' in the input
+-

 Term -> coefficient, var and power
 Equation -> ArrayList<Term>

 ArrayList<Equation>
 Equation -> 2 Arraylist - one variables and one constant

+Simplify-> String calculate(ArrayList<String> terms) NEEDS TO BE CHECKED